Dermatology: Cosmetic dermatology

 Dermatologists have been leaders in the field of cosmetic surgery.
 Some dermatologists complete fellowships in surgical dermatology.
 Many are trained in their residency on the use of botulinum toxin, fillers, and laser surgery.
 Some dermatologists perform cosmetic procedures including liposuction, blepharoplasty, and face lifts.
 Most dermatologists limit their cosmetic practice to minimally invasive procedures.
 Despite an absence of formal guidelines from the American Board of Dermatology, many cosmetic fellowships are offered in both surgery and laser medicine.

 Dermatopathology

 A dermatopathologist is a pathologist or dermatologist who specializes in the pathology of the skin.
 This field is shared by dermatologists and pathologists.
-Usually, a dermatologist or pathologist completes one year of dermatopathology fellowship and according to market projections, it is estimated to expand at a compound annual growth rate (CAGR) of 11.4% from 2022 to 2030.
-This usually includes six months of general pathology and six months of dermatopathology.
+Usually, a dermatologist or pathologist completes one year of dermatopathology fellowship, which typically includes six months of general pathology and six months of dermatopathology.
 Alumni of both specialties can qualify as dermatopathologists.
 At the completion of a standard residency in dermatology, many dermatologists are also competent at dermatopathology.
-Some dermatopathologists qualify to sit for their examinations by completing a residency in dermatology and one in pathology.
+To sit for the subspecialty certifying examination, candidates must hold primary certification in either dermatology or pathology and complete one year of accredited dermatopathology fellowship training.